semanticlib/pazpar2-docker/README.md

 For more complex configurations like changed port settings it's strongly suggested to extend the base image.

+## TODO

+-  Enable the testing stuff as described in section 2.3 of the [official documentation](https://software.indexdata.com/pazpar2/doc/pazpar2.pdf).

 # Quickstart

 ## Checkout the repository